Go To Previous Page 2

 Working Roles:

-• Assisting in crime scene recovery of human remains
+• Assisting in recovery operations.

 6. Crime Scene Investigator (CSI)